effect-handlers/effect-handlers-bench/README.md

 $ make bench_ocaml
 ```

-runs the OCaml benchmarks and produces `ocaml.csv` which contains the result of
+runs the OCaml benchmarks and produces `_results/ocaml.csv` which contains the
-running the benchmarks.
+result of running the Multicore OCaml benchmarks.

 ## Directory structure